ARRL NTX Section Emergency Coordinator: Greg Evans K5GTX

 ARES Membership Requirements

 Every licensed amateur, regardless of membership in ARRL or any other local or national organization is eligible to apply for membership in ARES.
-Every licensed amateur can participate in ARES nets within their license privileges, however, additional training and certification is required participate fully in ARES.
+Every licensed amateur can participate in ARES nets within their license privileges, however, additional training and certification is required to participate fully in ARES.

 The North Texas Section has adopted the West Gulf Division Standardized Training Plan.